Jakob-7/Jakob-7/README.md

 ## Hello world 👋

 I'm Jakob Lutz.

-I study Economics and Computer Science and my interests are in **quantitative finance**, **machine learning**, and **statistical modeling**, with a focus on research-oriented and mathematically grounded projects.
+I study Computer Science and Economics and my interests are in **quantitative finance**, **machine learning**, and **statistical modeling**.
+My main focus is on research-oriented and mathematically grounded projects.

 📫 Reach me: jakob.lutz123@gmail.com